 We believe that you should be entitled to access effective systems for handling any complaints you may have during your studies, as one way of ensuring the highest possible academic and service standards.

 You should feel able to make a complaint, secure in the knowledge that it will be fairly investigated.

-The Complaints Procedure comprises a number of stages and can be used for complaints about the delivery and quality of services, teaching, tutorial/supervisory provision or any other matters relating to a programme of study or research.
+The complaints procedure comprises a number of stages and can be used for complaints about the delivery and quality of services, teaching, tutorial or supervisory provision, or any other matters relating to a programme of study or research.

 We may exceptionally terminate or suspend consideration of a complaint or appeal where it considers that a student's behaviour is unacceptable or disruptive, for example where aggressive or unreasonable demands are made or where repeated representations are made on matters which have already been considered under these procedures.